xpipe-io/xpipe/DEVELOPMENT.md

 - The `app/scripts/xpiped_debug_attach` script attaches a debugger with the help of [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme).
   Just make sure that the attachme process is running within IntelliJ, and the debugger should launch automatically once you start up the application.

-Note that when any unit test is run using a debugger, the X-Pipe daemon process that is started will also attempt to connect to that debugger through [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme) as well.
+Note that when any unit test is run using a debugger, the XPipe daemon process that is started will also attempt to connect to that debugger through [AttachMe](https://plugins.jetbrains.com/plugin/13263-attachme) as well.